michaelthscott/The-Wooden-Gun-Brigade/README.md

 I arranged with the John Moores exhibition to give a talk to a group of school children about the ideas behind my painting.
 I took a few props with me:

-- a copy of a toy Kalashnikov that I had seen in an issue of the National Geographic
+- a toy Kalashnikov copied from a photograph in the National Geographic
-- an inflatable beach ball that looked like a globe
+- an inflatable globe beach ball
-- a cap made out of my childhood bedroom curtain
+- a cap made from a childhood bedroom curtain
 - a copy of _Candide_ by Voltaire
-- a drawing I made of a print in the Museum of Lisbon depicting the earthquake of 1755
+- a drawing of a print in the Museum of Lisbon depicting the earthquake of 1755
 - a book on Cubism